-External Examiners have consistently judged the course as meeting the academic standards of an accredited Psychology undergraduate degree course, and commended the learning opportunities and confirmed that the quality enhancement of the provision meets required standards.
+External Examiners in the past three years have consistently judged the course as meeting the academic standards of an accredited psychology undergraduate degree course, and commended the learning opportunities and confirmed that the quality enhancement of the provision meets required standards.
 In particular, External Examiners have commended Psychology for providing a course that not only meets both internal and external criteria for a BPS GBC accredited provision, but that students on the course have a high quality learning experience that supports their achievement in a friendly context with supportive and accessible staff.